latex3/tagging-project/documentation/wtpdf-from-latex.md

 Initially the example will use a MathML Structure Element tagging.
-If you remove the configuration line where indcated, then LaTeX will instead associate each math expression with two associated files, one with the TeX source, and one with generated MathML.
+If you remove the configuration line where indicated, then LaTeX will instead associate each math expression with two associated files, one with the TeX source, and one with generated MathML.